-Academic excellence demands that appropriate behavior and decorum be maintained by students at all times in the classroom.
+Academic excellence demands that appropriate behavior and decorum be maintained by students at all times in the classroom and during commencement.
 MVSU will not tolerate disruptive behavior by students.

 When the student is judged to have engaged in disruptive behavior the instructor shall initiate the following procedures: